hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 Supported nested arguments for the `options` configuration block:

-* `certificate_transparency_logging_preference` - (Optional) Specifies whether certificate details should be added to a certificate transparency log.
+* `certificate_transparency_logging_preference` - (Optional) Whether certificate details should be added to a certificate transparency log.
 Valid values are `ENABLED` or `DISABLED`.
 See https://docs.aws.amazon.com/acm/latest/userguide/acm-concepts.html#concept-transparency for more details.

 ## validation_option Configuration Block